ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Next, we have to get the results from the Second Activity.
 Whenever you return from an Activity that is expecting results, the `onActivityResult` is automatically called.

-> Check: Give the students 2 minutes to discuss what data they think will be returned to us based on what was passed into the second activity and what was returned in the result after pressing the button.

 ```java
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {